 There are a lot of myths when it comes to MBA programs.
 This page is dedicated to mythbusting.
 We want you to have full and accurate information as you make your decision regarding graduate education.
 Below are some of the common misconceptions about the MBA program.

 Myth No. 1: I need an undergraduate bachelor’s degree in business to earn an MBA.
 False.

-If your bachelor’s degree is in a non-business discipline, you will be required to take just four prerequisites, Accountancy, Economics, Law and Finance.
+If your bachelor’s degree is in a non-business discipline, you will be required to take just four prerequisites, Accountancy, Data Analytics, Economics and Finance.
 Then, you will continue in the MBA curriculum.

 Myth No. 2: I need work experience to pursue an MBA.
 False.